Customer Service

 Ireland – Personal Public Service (PPS)

-The Companies (Corporate Enforcement Authority) Act 2021 contains a provision requiring the Directors of Irish companies to provide their Personal Public Service (PPS) number on certain documents submitted to the Companies Registration Office (CRO) to allow for verification of a director’s identity.
+The Companies (Corporate Enforcement Authority) Act 2021 contains a provision requiring the director’s shareholder’s of Irish companies to provide their Personal Public Service (PPS) number on certain documents submitted to the Companies Registration Office to allow for verification of the officer’s identity.

 Application

-All Directors of Irish companies will be required to provide their PPS number to the CRO when filing the following forms:
+All named director’s, beneficial owners of Irish companies will be required to provide their PPS number to the CRO when filing the following forms:

 PPS number verification

-The CRO will verify the director’s first name, surname, date of birth and PPS number submitted electronically with the data held by the Department of Social Protection.
+The CRO will verify the officers first name, surname, date of birth and PPS number submitted electronically with the data held by the Department of Social Protection.

 PPS retention